1. Foreword

 3.9.
 Analyzing your application

 To find out which capabilities the application needs, Red Hat has developed a SystemTap script (container_check.stp).
 With this tool, the workload developer can find out what capabilities an application requires in order to run in a container.
 It also shows the syscalls which were invoked.
-Find more info at https://linuxera.org/capabilities-seccomp-kubernetes/
+Find more info at Capabilities and Seccomp Profiles on Kubernetes

 Another tool is capable which is part of the BCC tools.
 It can be installed on RHEL8 with dnf install bcc.